FAQ for CO-OP Students

 What costs are covered by my employer during an international placement?

 It depends on the job.
 Students are usually responsible for their own airfare and health insurance.
-While some placements may not have a salary, others may offer a salary, offer a stipend and/or help with accommodations.
+While some placements are unpaid, others may offer a salary, stipend and/or help with accommodations.

 Who’s responsible for the cost of my visa, work permit, passport and health insurance?